Delano grape strike: Events of the strike

 On September 8, 1965, Itliong, Vera Cruz, Gines, Imutan, and more than 1,000 Filipino farm workers walked off of vineyards and began their strike against Delano table grape growers.
 In response to strikers, grape growers hired Mexican farm workers to cross the picket lines and break the strike, a tactic typically used to create conflict and reinforce divisions between Filipino and Mexican farm workers.
-To prevent the strike from ending in failure, Itliong sought out the help of Cesar Chavez, who was the leader of the newly established NFWA.
+The farm owners also responded by closing down the camps and water supply as well as physical punishment to try to reinforce the strikers to work.
+To prevent the strike from ending in failure, Itliong sought out Cesar Chavez, who was the leader of the newly established NFWA.
 Chavez initially declined Itliong's request because he believed the NFWA was not financially stable enough to join the strike.
 However, because NFWA members expressed a desire to support the Filipinos' efforts, Chavez decided to hold an emergency conference at the Our Lady of Guadalupe Church (Iglesia Nuestra Señora de Guadalupe) on September 16 to allow NFWA members to decide for themselves whether or not to join the struggle at Delano.
-A crowd of more than twelve hundred supporters attended the meeting and overwhelmingly voted in favor of joining the strike, with members of Chavez's organization repeatedly chanting, "Huelga!" – the Spanish word for strike – in favor of supporting the Delano grape farmer workers.
+A crowd of more than twelve hundred supporters attended the meeting and overwhelmingly voted in favor of joining the strike, with members repeatedly chanting, "Huelga!" – the Spanish word for strike – in favor of supporting the Delano grape farmer workers.
 September 16, 1965 marked the day that Filipino and Mexican farm workers officially joined forces to picket together and fight for farm labor justice.
+This was the beginning of the nonviolent resistance for the farm workers in Delano, California.

+As these strikes and marches began to happen, El Teatro Campesino was founded along its picket lines.
+El Teatro Campesino was a Latino theatrical company that would perform skits or "actors" at public rallies, on flatbed trucks, or in union halls.
+They used satire, humor, and improvisation in their skits to tell the stories of the farm workers and explain why they were fighting for their cause.
+The actors, who were also farmworkers, had few financial resources and limited access to theatrical aesthetics.